acaztec/iGradMCP/README.md

 ## Key Features

-- 🎯 **Guided Pharmacy Technician flow** – Collects diploma status, soft-skill focus, and returns a curated set of lessons and next steps.
+- 🎯 **Guided CBCS flow** – Collects diploma status, soft-skill focus, and returns a curated set of lessons and next steps.
 - 🎨 **Mock-aligned UI** – Hero card, purple-accent buttons, and rounded chat surfaces that match the reference screenshot.
 - 🚀 **Zero external dependencies** – Works out of the box with Node.js and npm; no Supabase, MCP server, or Excel catalog required.